elyeschenik/Autocall_Pricer/README.md

 Please install xlwings: https://docs.xlwings.org/en/stable/

+Make sure you have the xlwings addin included.

 Open the excel file: « Exam Data.xlsm » and you can directly use the pricer in the sheet « Excel Connect ».

 ## Interactive Interface Use :